 What is a car finance loan?

-In its most basic form, a car finance loan is a type of loan that allows you to purchase a car.
-However, the term ‘car financing’ is a somewhat broad one, not least because there is a number of different options that you will have at your disposal.
-As we will discuss in more detail shortly, this can include a conventional personal loan, hire lease, or a personal contract purchase.
-Each of these car finance options comes with its own pros and cons, and the one you go for might depend on your current credit score, or the amount of funds you have at your disposal to put down as a deposit.
+In its most basic form, a car finance loan is a type of loan that goes towards the purchase of a motor vehicle.
+However, the term ‘car financing’ is a somewhat broad, especially because it can be used to refer to a number of car loan options currently available.
+As we will discuss in more detail shortly, these include the conventional personal loan, hire lease, or a personal contract purchase.
+Each of these car finance options comes with its own pros and cons, and whether you qualify for one largely depends on such factors as your current credit score, or the amount of funds you have at your disposal to put down as a deposit.

 In order to give you a clear picture of how car finance can works, we have outlined the three main options you will likely have to choose from.

-Many argue that the best option you have when it comes to borrowing funds to purchase a new car is a personal loan.
+Personal loans have time and again ben hailed as one of the best options available to you when it comes to borrowing funds to purchase a new car.
 The reasons for this are effectively three-fold.
-First and foremost, if you are currently in possession of a good or excellent credit score, then you might be able to obtain a personal loan at a highly favourable rate.
-In fact, some high street lenders are now offering deals of sub-4% APR, which is super competitive.
-Secondly, the vast majority of personal loans in the UK are unsecured.
+First, if you are currently in possession of a good or excellent credit score, then you might be able to obtain a loan at an affordable interest rate.
+In fact, some high street lenders are now offering deals of 4% APR, which is super competitive.
+Secondly, most personal loan providers don’t necessaily require collateral.

-This means that you will not be required to put any assets upfront as security, such as your house.
-However, the overarching benefit of obtaining a personal loan for the purpose of purchasing a new car is that you will own the car from day one.
+This means that you will not be required to put any assets like your house up to secure the loan.
+Moreover, you get absolute rights and ownership of the vehicle as if you purchased in cash.
 In fact, as soon as the car dealer receives the funds, you will retain 100% ownership of the vehicle.
-As we will discuss shortly, this is in stark contrast to other car finance options, as you likely won’t own the car until all of your repayments have been made.
+As we will discuss shortly, this is in stark contrast to other car finance options that don’t let you own the car until all of your repayments have been made.

-Moreover – and unlike a traditional personal loan, you will likely need to put down a deposit in order to be eligible for the hire purchase.
-While the specific amount will vary from provider-to-provider, this typically averages 10% of the total cost of the car.
-Finally – and perhaps most crucially, opting for a hire purchase will mean that you will not own the car until you pay the loan back in full.
-Until then, the car dealer will retain full ownership, meaning that they have the right to reclaim the car if you default on the agreement.
+Moreover – and unlike a traditional personal loan – you will need to put down a deposit in order to be eligible for the hire purchase.
+While the specific amount will vary from provider-to-provider, it typically averages 10% of the total cost of the car.
+Finally – and perhaps most crucially – the hire purchase service lender may not transfer the ownership of the car until you pay the advance is paid in full.
+This also implies that the lender can easily reclaim the car if you default on the monthly repayments.

 - Much like a purchase hire, you will be required to pay a deposit upfront, which again, will usually need to be at least 10%